Redmi Note 9: Features and apps

 MIUI 12.5 is a slight improvement over MIUI 12 and comes as an intermediary between MIUI 12 and the forthcoming MIUI 13.
 It has notification and alarm sounds that change their sounds depending on the time.
 MIUI 12.5 continues to have Mi's own gallery, music, video player, and document viewer.
 There is a paid option for streaming in the music and video player in some markets.
 MIUI 12.5 also has a Security app, which scans for malware, clears RAM space, manages permissions, quota usage, and battery-draining apps.
 In some countries, the first-party applications will show ads.
 This is one way Xiaomi manages to lower the cost of their phones.

+Android fork

+The Redmi Note 9 series have gone through 3 major Android updates, those being Android 10, Android 11 and the last major release being Android 12.

+For Xiaomi's interface, or in general terms used to describe other brands interfaces as Android fork, those being MIUI 11, MIUI 12, MIUI 13 (the last one for EEA variant and the last one for Redmi Note 9/Redmi 10X 4G too.) and the last fork release being MIUI 14 (on Global, Indian, Indonesian and Turkey variant.).

 Reception

 Redmi Note 9

 GSMArena rated the phone 3/5 stars.
 They praised the sturdy design, the battery life, the Night Mode, the AF on the macro camera, the headphone jack, microSD card slot, the IR blaster, and the feature-rich OS.
 They criticized the mediocre display, the performance, the overall camera quality, the lack of 4K recording, the slow UI, and the charging speed.